In this article, I will show you exactly how I went from skinny fat to ripped rather effortlessly in 12 weeks.

-What you should focus on is to find a way to be in a calorie deficit that is as easy as possible!
-When you find that way, you will be able to maintain low body fat for years to come.
+What you should focus on is finding a way to be in a calorie deficit that is as easy as possible!
+When you find that way, you’ll be able to maintain low body fat for years to come.
 This is true because when something feels easy, you don’t require much will power to make it sustainable, which is key.

 I’ve found two ways to do this, and they work best together.

 I’m very biased towards Intermittent fasting.
 The method has worked extremely well for myself, for people that I’ve coached, and for many others out there, that I know uses fasting regularly and are displaying amazing results.